Criminal Justice & Legal Degree Rankings

 Corrections Officer

 Correctional officers oversee the prison population in local, state, and federal correctional facilities.
 Their main tasks are to enforce policies and rules dictated by the facility to maintain order in the facility.
-While the occupation does not require a college degree, many aspiring corrections officers find that obtaining a criminal justice degree gives them a competitive advantage during the application process as well as more upward mobility after entering the profession.
+While the occupation does not require a college degree, many aspiring corrections officers find that earning a criminal justice degree gives them a competitive advantage during the application process as well as more upward mobility after entering the profession.
 The average salary is $44,400.

 Cyber Security Analyst

-These professionals bridge the world between information technology and criminal justice.
-They can work for a wide variety of organizations such as law enforcement agencies, private security firms, technology companies, corporations, the military, and more.
 Information needs protection in any sector, which bodes well for the employment of these individuals.
 A minimum of a bachelor’s degree is required.
 Cyber Security Analysts earn an average salary of $95,510 according to the BLS.

 Emergency Management Directors